Originally Posted April 2016

 Also, consider the social aspects of your life: try to bring balance into your life by choosing healthy relationships, a job that you like, and a positive attitude.

-Environmental toxicity is one of the most important causes of chronic illness in the world today.
+Environmental toxicity is one of the most common causes of chronic illness in the world today.
 Over 80,000 man-made chemicals have been added to our environment.
-Most of them are toxins and a great many are carcinogens and endocrine disrupters.
+Most of them are toxins and a great many are carcinogens and endocrine disruptors.

 Toxins now pervade the air we breathe, the water we drink, the food we eat, and the seemingly endless array of body care products, food packaging and delivery containers, industrial pollutants, home cleaning products, etc.